 College football history is replete with mind-boggling scoring explosions.
 Individual teams have surpassed the 100-point barrier 194 times since 1884, with most of these blowouts coming during the leather helmet era.
 Georgia Tech’s record 222-0 crushing of Cumberland in 1916 remains the gold standard for such performances.

 While Heisman history doesn’t feature any 100-point games, it came awfully close back in 1989.
-Twenty-five years ago this week, Houston defeated Southern Methodist, 95-21, as eventual Heisman winner Andre Ware threw for 517 yards and six touchdowns while playing just the game’s first half.
+Thirty years ago this week, Houston defeated Southern Methodist, 95-21, as eventual Heisman winner Andre Ware threw for 517 yards and six touchdowns while playing just the game’s first half.

 The numbers produced by the Cougars on that day (Oct.
 21, 1989) in the Astrodome were outlandish.
 Ware set NCAA marks for most yards in a quarter (340 in the second), most yards in a half (517) and most touchdown passes in a quarter (five in the second).
 Ware combined with sophomore David Klinger to throw an NCAA-record-tying 10 touchdown passes and an NCAA-record 771 yards.
 Overall, Houston piled up an NCAA-record 1,021 yards — a mark that still stands.